secure-compilation/SECOMP/README.md

 infrastructure employed to validate the assumptions and expected behavior of the back-translation function.

-The updated correctness proof is complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler.
+The updated correctness proof is mostly complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler, except for file `Stackingproof.v` which still has to be adapted to some recent changes.

 To verify this, uncomment and execute `Print Assumptions transf_c_program_correct` and `Print Assumptions separate_transf_c_program_correct`.
 This will load and print the list of axiomatized results used in the proofs.